JoinColony/coding-challenge-events-list/README.md

 console.log(convertedAmount.toString());
 ```

-Note that you will not be judged to harshly on your number conversions, but accurate values will represent be appreciated.
+Note that **you will not be judged too harshly** on your number conversions, but accurate values will be appreciated.

 **Getting the date**